Please forgive temporary problems with photos.

 |Add for options such as: Suction Strainer, Quick Disconnects, Larger Pump, Valves, By-Pass, etc.|

-It takes time, and shipping charges to assemble all the parts that make up a kit, and there have been very few people willing to spend time and money to assemble complete live hydraulics kits.
+It takes lots of time, and shipping charges to assemble all the parts that make up kits.
+There have been very few people willing to spend time and money to assemble complete live hydraulics kits.
 To my knowedge, for the last 10 years or so, there have only been two people offering Live Hydraulics kits for these tractors.
 The best way to assemble a kit is to do your own shopping.
-At the least, you save the cost to ship all the stuff twice.
+At the very least, you save the cost to ship all the stuff twice.
 This how-to has all the information necessary for any do-it-yourself handyman to put a system together.

 Any kit has to assume the tractor is original.
 That is often not true for these tractors.
 Some fittings and fasteners may have stripped, been drilled out, and tapped larger.
 Look carefully at the test port on the belly pump.
 There should be a large bolt facing your right heel when sitting on the tractor.
 If this connection has been "rigged" with any other hardware, or if the pump housing is cracked and leaking at this location, the external pump cannot be properly connected to the tractor.
 It is impossible for any kit to anticipate all the ways a 50 or 60 year old tractor may have been altered.